civilcode/acme-ex/guides/elixir/dialyzer.md

 them first, as a crash may be an effect of one of these more descriptive errors.

-Keep in mind that the function may not actually ever crash (in tests or in the live system), but Dialyzer thinks it will because there is a spec mismatch.
+Keep in mind that the function may not actually ever crash (in tests or in the live system), but Dialyzer thinks it will because there is a spec mismatch for a function call in its body.

 `The @spec for the function does not match the success typing of the function.`